-Vyvanse is a prodrug stimulant that is inactive until it is metabolized in the body and chemically modified by enzymes in red blood cells to become dextroamphetamine and l-lysine (an amino acid).
-Dextroamphetamine is believed to work by increasing levels of the naturally occurring mood and behavior neurotransmitters, norepinephrine and dopamine in the nerve synapse.
-Dopamine is responsible for feeling satisfied and happy and is necessary for focused attention as well as concentration.
-Norepinephrine is a natural adrenalin that enhances alertness of the brain and is responsible for our fight or flight response.
-Because neither of these chemicals can cross the blood-brain barrier that protects the brain, a precursor is needed to increase their levels in the body naturally.
+Vyvanse is a prodrug stimulant that is inactive until the body metabolizes it.
+Enzymes in red blood cells chemically modify it to become dextroamphetamine and l-lysine (an amino acid).
+Dextroamphetamine increases the levels of naturally occurring mood and behavior neurotransmitters, norepinephrine and dopamine in the nerve synapse.
+Dopamine helps us feel satisfied and happy, and is necessary for attention and concentration.
+Norepinephrine is natural adrenaline that enhances alertness of the brain and is responsible for our fight or flight response.
+Neither of these chemicals can cross the blood-brain barrier that protects the brain.
+A precursor increases their levels in the body naturally.
 This is where dextroamphetamine (Vyvanse) comes is.

-Because of the way Vyvanse acts within the body, it is not as abused as often as Ritalin or Adderall and is often considered a safer alternative when dealing with individuals who’ve had dependencies in the past.
+Because of the way Vyvanse acts within the body, patients do not abuse it as often as Ritalin or Adderall.
+Doctors consider Vyvanse as a safer alternative when dealing with individuals who’ve had dependencies in the past.
 Vyvanse offers a different type of time-release as compared to other medications that reduce the chance of a quick “high” that some may get from crushing and snorting pills.

-This medication is generally prescribed to increase attention and decrease restlessness in individuals who are easily distracted, hyperactive or who are impulsive.
+This medication increases attention and decreases restlessness in easily distracted, hyperactive, or impulsive individuals.
 When used in conjunction with other therapies that include social, educational, and psychological treatments, Vyvanse is very effective.

 ADHD is most often diagnosed in adolescence, but some adults may be surprised to learn that they have it as well.
-Even though these adults were not diagnosed until after graduating high school, they’ve always had the disease but were able to mask the symptoms until the more complex requirements of work and family made it impossible.
-Although significant strides have been made over the past several years, there is still much to learn about this disorder.
+Even though these adults did not have a diagnosis until after graduating high school, they’ve always had the disease.
+In other words, they were able to mask the symptoms until the more complex requirements of work and family made it impossible.
+Although significant strides have been made in ADHD research, there is still much to learn about this disorder.

-Binge eating disorder (BED) is a severe psychological condition characterized by frequently eating large amounts of food despite not being hungry or continuing to eat beyond feeling full.
+Binge eating disorder (BED) is a severe psychological condition characterized by frequently eating large amounts of food despite not being hungry.
+The individual also continues to eat beyond feeling full.
 These individuals typically describe a loss of control over their eating habits.
-Although some people may associate this condition with overeating, it is essential to note that binge eating disorder is more severe and reoccurs often.
-Unlike Bulimia Nervosa, binge eating is not followed by purging activities despite the similar feeling of intense guilt, shame, and self-hatred.
+Some people may associate this condition with overeating.
+But it is essential to note that binge eating disorder is more severe and reoccurs often.
+Unlike Bulimia Nervosa, purging activities are not a part of binge eating disorder.
+But there are similar feelings of intense guilt, shame, and self-hatred.
 These individuals often participate in sporadic fasting and repetitive diets in response to the negative emotions that follow a binge episode.
-Although the yo-yo effect of binging and dieting are such contrasting behaviors, individuals who suffer from a binge disorder, don’t usually comprehend how these actions are contributing to the disease.
+The yo-yo effect of binging and dieting are such contrasting behaviors.
+But individuals who suffer from a binge disorder, don’t usually comprehend how their actions contribute to the disease.

 Both ADHD and Binge Eating Disorder can affect anyone.
 Individuals of all ages, genders, and ethnicities can be diagnosed with either condition.
 Knowing the signs and seeking help is the first step in any treatment program.